Chase1325/CSCP_Public/README.md

-# TOPAS_Public
+# CSCP_Public
-Public Repository for the TOPAS algorithm
+Public Repository for results pertaining to the CSCP algorithm demonstrated in "Coupled Sensor Configuration and Path-Planning in Unknown Static Environments"